 Tara McPherson is Associate Professor in the Critical Studies and Media Arts + Practice Divisions in the University of Southern California’s School of Cinematic Arts.
 Her coedited collection, Transmedia Frictions, and monograph, Designing for Difference, are forthcoming.

-Robert McRuer is Professor of English and Chair of the Department of English at The George Washington University.
-He is the author of Crip Theory: Cultural Signs of Queerness and Disability and coeditor, with Anna Mollow, of Sex and Disability.
-He is completing a book tentatively titled Cripping Austerity.
+Robert McRuer is Professor of English and Chair of the Department of English at the George Washington University.
+He is the author of Crip Theory: Cultural Signs of Queerness and Disability (NYU Press, 2006); The Queer Renaissance: Contemporary American Literature and the Reinvention of Lesbian and Gay Identities (NYU Press, 1997).
+With Anna Mollow, he coedited Sex and Disability (2012).
+He is completing a manuscript tentatively titled Cripping Austerity.

 Leerom Medovoi is Professor and Department Head of English at the University of Arizona.
 He was the founding director of the Portland Center for Public Humanities.
 He is the author of Rebels: Youth and the Cold War Origins of Identity.
 He is at work on a book titled The Second Axis of Race: Biopolitics of the Dogma Line.